 If you’ve ever played with a rear shock that’s been removed from a bike, you’ll notice that it’s easy to rotate the shaft within the body of the shock.
 This is because the shock is essentially a cylinder within a cylinder.
 This is also true of a conventional fork leg.
 Obviously, rotation is undesirable because the front wheel has to stay aligned with your handlebars to maintain control.
 To prevent twisting, forks need to be “keyed.”
 For conventional forks, this is handled by the fork arch and axle that tie the lowers together and prevent them from rotating independently.

 Because the Lefty is single-sided, there’s no fork arch or axle with two fixed sides.
-Instead, it uses a design feature that originated from the first HeadShok.
+Instead, it uses a design feature from the first HeadShok.
 The stanchion itself acts as a key.
 The upper portion of the stanchion has four flat sides that slide into a tube with matching flat sides to prevent the shaft from twisting.
 Rather than a conventional cylinder-in-cylinder design, the Lefty is square-in-square.
 The one exception is the new Lefty Ocho which is three-sided, but more on that later.